micwan88/gatecoinapi4j/README.md

 4. OderBook update call back (order book update streaming)
 5. Live/History Ticker update call back (ticker update streaming)

-### Reference the library in your project by using local Maven repository
+### Reference gatecoinapi4j in your project via local Maven repository
+To use gatecoinapi4j in your project, you can clone the project, build the jar and install it in your local maven repository by below commands.
 ```
 git clone https://github.com/micwan88/gatecoinapi4j.git
 cd gatecoinapi4j
 ./gradlew clean install
 ```
-After that, gatecoinapi4j-[version].jar should be installed under your user directory of ~/.m2 Now you can reference the jar file in build.gradle for your project.
+After that, gatecoinapi4j-[version].jar should be installed under your user directory of `~/.m2` and now you can reference the jar file in build.gradle for your project.
 ``` gradle
 repositories {
     mavenLocal()